What Home Insurance Doesn't Cover: 15 Common Exclusions You Need to Know

 4. Sewer Backup & Sump Pump Failure

-Water that backs up through a drain, sewer line, or a failed sump pump is not covered under a standard policy — even though it can cause tens of thousands of dollars in basement damage.
-Understand the full picture on water damage coverage gaps.
+Water that backs up through a drain, sewer line, or a failed sump pump is not covered under a standard policy, even though it can cause tens of thousands of dollars in basement damage.
+Understand more in our full breakdown of water damage coverage gaps and basement flooding scenarios.

 Pincher's Pro Tip

 Add a water backup endorsement today.
-It's one of the cheapest endorsements available and covers one of the most common and expensive household disasters.
-Don't skip it.
+At $30 to $70/year for $5,000 in coverage, it's one of the cheapest endorsements available and covers one of the most common and expensive household disasters.

 5. Wear & Tear / Deterioration